Staincliffe CE Junior School

 Year 6

-Teaching Assistants - Mrs Akroyd, Mrs Patel (Maternity leave), Mrs Shaikh and Mrs Latif
+Teaching Assistants - Mrs Ali, Mrs Sadiq and Miss Bibi

-Below is the SUMMER TERM overview - this covers everything that your child will be working on throughout the summer term in Year 6.
+Below is the AUTUMN TERM overview - this covers everything that your child will be working on throughout the summer term in Year 6.

 For the full year overview of all subjects covered across this year group, please click on the Long Term Plan link below: